Board Game Design Tools

 | Getting Started | ||||

-| Runs in browser — no download or install | Yes | Steam app required | Yes | Yes |
+| Runs in browser, no download or install | Yes | Steam app required | Yes | Yes |

-| Testers join via link — no account, no sign-up | Yes | Steam account + $19.99 purchase | Free account required | Yes |
+| Testers join via link, no account, no sign-up | Yes | Steam account + $19.99 purchase | Yes | Yes |

 | Playable on mobile & tablet browser (touch controls, pinch zoom, multi-select) | Yes | Limited | Limited | |

-| Upload a spreadsheet (CSV) to populate components instantly | Yes | Via JS bulk update | ||
+| Upload a CSV or JSON file to populate components instantly | Yes | Via JS bulk update | ||

 | Tabletop Capabilities | ||||